turingschool/curriculum/source/topics/performance/caching.markdown

 #### Marking Fragments

-Within a view template, the segment of the page to be cached is surrounded in a `cache` block:
+Within the `articles/index.html.erb` view template, the segment of the page to be cached is surrounded in a `cache` block:

 ```erb
 <% cache('articles_count') do %>